apache/skywalking/docker/README.md

 ### ES_VERSION

 The elasticsearch version this image supports.
 The default value is `es6`, available values are `es6` and `es7`.
+If the image version is 7.+,please set the value to es7.

 For example, if we want to build images with a hub `foo.io` and a tag `bar`, and it supports elasticsearch 7 at the same time.